 There are now close to 800 carbon investment projects in Scotland.
 Land is being bought for carbon storage; large companies and landowners have the financial muscle to purchase big swathes for tree-planting and peat restoration, pushing land prices up.
 Often, the buyers don’t live in Scotland.
 In Perthshire, 10,500 acres of land has just gone on the market for offers over £105 million.

 Crofters are worried about big companies exploiting the land for carbon credits, and communities are calling for recognition of crofting as ‘a template for people in nature’.
-They are asking for support to make informed decisions about carbon, and have suggested that local people could learn how to do carbon audits (The Crofter newsletter, Scottish Crofting Federation, Dec 2022).
+They are asking for support to make informed decisions about carbon, and have suggested that local people could learn how to do carbon audits (The Crofter, Dec 2022, p3).
 The Scottish Land Commission is now warning that family farms and local communities are being shut out of the rural land market.
+In a new discussion paper for Community Land Scotland, Alastair McIntosh warns the carbon rush could ‘land Scotland’s rural communities with a fresh driver of upheaval, disempowerment and depopulation’.

 Nature has always been interwoven with traditional farming practices, like grazing cows on the machair of the north-west coasts of Scotland and Ireland which produces spectacular floral diversity.
 You could call these types of practices nature-based solutions; crofters know it as life.
 Supporting and preserving local knowledge and encouraging a younger generation to take up farming with low inputs in a nature-friendly way is vital not only in mitigating the climate crisis but also in creating a social and ecological future where diversity thrives.